cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 protocol for producing Schnorr signatures.
 The protocol is configured to run with a selection of `NUM_PARTICIPANTS` signer participants and a Coordinator.
-`NUM_PARTICIPANTS` is a positive integer at least `MIN_PARTICIPANTS` but no larger than `MAX_PARTICIPANTS`, where `MIN_PARTICIPANTS < MAX_PARTICIPANTS`, `MIN_PARTICIPANTS` is a positive
+`NUM_PARTICIPANTS` is a positive integer at least `MIN_PARTICIPANTS` but no larger than [IG: Shouldn't the below be "<="?
+The way it is now, a n-out-of-n scheme would be forbidden?]
+`MAX_PARTICIPANTS`, where `MIN_PARTICIPANTS < MAX_PARTICIPANTS`, `MIN_PARTICIPANTS` is a positive
 integer and `MAX_PARTICIPANTS` is a positive integer less than the group order.
 A signer participant, or simply participant, is an entity that is trusted to hold and